-OH MY GOODNESS.... it made her dramatically more calm, focused and brought her
+OMG.... it made her dramatically more calm, focused and brought her back much

-back much closer to where she was behaviorally and cognitively in the beginning of
+closer to where she was behaviorally and cognitively in the beginning of August

 Continuing to put together the pieces, I thought about how this past summer, Caroline